 To make this gift basket, you can go to the dollar store and pick out some boxes of candy, hot cocoa, and microwave popcorn to include in the gift basket.
-Then find cheap movies online or in the Walmart bins to put in it.
+Then find cheap movies online or the Walmart bins to put in it.
 Make sure they are movies the whole family will love.

 Most dollar stores have popcorn buckets the gifts can go into and clear wrapping for the baskets.
 Or you can just use a basket or gift bag.

 Family Game Night

 Find an inexpensive board game the family is sure to love and put into a basket or gift bag.

 You can include many of the same items as the Family Movie Night: candy, hot chocolate, popcorn etc. Many families love an excuse like this to be able to do something together!